Best priority banking accounts and benefits in Singapore (2026)

 Citigold

-Citigold is Citibank’s priority banking program catering to those who would like wealth planning and investments services.
+Citigold is Citibank’s priority banking program catering to those who would like wealth planning and investment services.

 For example, Citigold members can enjoy personalised wealth solutions and tools, preferential interest rates on deposits, receive financial advice and global insights from their team, in addition to a dedicated relationship manager who'll provide wealth advisory.